SL-1: Accident and response

 On Tuesday, January 3, 1961, SL-1 was being prepared for restart after a shutdown of 11 days over the holidays.
+The crew performing the restart procedure consisted of Army Specialists John A. Byrnes (reactor operator, age 22) and Navy Seabee Construction Electrician First Class (CE1) Richard C. Legg (age 26; shift supervisor), with Army Specialist Richard Leroy McKinley (age 27) as an observing reactor operator in training.

 Maintenance procedures required that rods be manually withdrawn a few inches to reconnect each one to its drive mechanism.
-At 9:01 pm MST, Rod 9 was suddenly withdrawn too far, causing SL-1 to go prompt critical instantly.
-In four milliseconds, the heat generated by the resulting enormous power excursion caused fuel inside the core to melt and to explosively vaporize.
-The expanding fuel plates produced an extreme pressure wave that blasted water upward, striking the top of the reactor vessel with a peak pressure of 10000 psi.
+As it was later established, at 9:01 pm MST, Byrnes withdrew Rod 9 too far, causing SL-1 to go prompt critical.
+In four milliseconds, the heat generated by the resulting enormous power excursion caused fuel inside the core to melt and to explosively vaporize along with some of the reactor's water.
+The expanding fuel plates produced an extreme pressure wave that blasted steam and the remaining water upward, striking the top of the reactor vessel with a peak pressure of 10000 psi.
 The slug of water was propelled at 160 ft/s with average pressure of around 500 psi.
 This extreme water hammer propelled the entire reactor vessel upward at 27 ft/s, while the shield plugs were ejected at 85 ft/s.
 With six holes on the top of the reactor vessel, high-pressure water and steam sprayed the entire room with radioactive debris from the damaged core.
 A later investigation concluded that the 26,000 lb (or thirteen short tons) vessel had jumped 9 ft 1 in, parts of it striking the ceiling of the reactor building before settling back into its original location, and depositing insulation and gravel on the operating floor.
 If the vessel's #5 seal housing had not hit the overhead crane, it would have risen about 10 ft.
 The excursion, steam explosion, and vessel movement took two to four seconds.

-The spray of water and steam knocked two operators onto the floor, killing one and severely injuring another.
-The No. 7 shield plug from the top of the reactor vessel impaled the third man through his groin and exited his shoulder, pinning him to the ceiling.
-The victims were Army Specialists Richard Leroy McKinley (age 27) and John A. Byrnes (age 22), and Navy Seabee Construction Electrician First Class (CE1) Richard C. Legg (age 26).
-It was later established by author Todd Tucker that Byrnes (the reactor operator) had lifted the rod and caused the excursion; Legg (the shift supervisor) was standing on top of the reactor vessel and was impaled and pinned to the ceiling; and McKinley (the trainee) stood nearby.
-Byrnes died instantly when one of his ribs pierced his heart.
-Only McKinley was found alive by rescuers, bleeding, unconscious and in deep shock.
-This was consistent with the analysis of the SL-1 Board of Investigation and with the results of the autopsies, which suggested that Byrnes and Legg died instantly, while McKinley showed signs of diffuse bleeding within his scalp, indicating he survived about two hours before succumbing to his wounds.
-The autopsy identified each man by name, concluded that all three men died of physical trauma, and, due to their peculiar injuries, established the most likely locations of each when the reactor exploded.
+The Board of Investigation of the Atomic Energy Commission established that Byrnes was killed instantly when a rib fractured in the blast punctured his heart.
+Legg, the shift supervisor, was standing on top of the reactor vessel when the No. 7 shield plug was forcefully ejected and impaled him through his groin and exited his shoulder, pinning him to the ceiling, instantly killing him.
+McKinley had been standing nearby both men and was severely injured, but was still alive when found by rescuers, though unconscious, bleeding and in deep shock.
+Extracting him took two hours; he would succumb to his injuries in the ambulance on his way to the hospital.

+Autopsy also confirmed the timeline: Byrnes and Legg died instantly, while McKinley showed signs of diffuse bleeding within his scalp, indicating he survived about two hours before succumbing to his wounds.